didaquis/didibudget-backend/README.md

 # 💰 didibudget-backend

 This is an app to manage your money.
-The proyect is splitted on two repositories: one for the backend and one for the frontend application.
+The project is splitted on two repositories: one for the backend and one for the frontend application.

 This repository is for the backend and is intended to work with [the frontend](https://github.com/didaquis/didibudget-frontend)